emer/axon/README.md

 As shown below for the `DWt` function, the *Error* gradient is:
 * `Error = CaP - CaD`

-In addition, the Ca trace used for synaptic-level integration for the trace-based *Credit* assignment factor (see `SendSynCa` and `RecvSynCa` below) is updated with a smoothing factor of `1/SynTau` (1/30 msec) which defines the time window over which pre * post synaptic activity interacts in updating the synaptic-level trace:
+In addition, the Ca trace used for synaptic-level integration for the trace-based *Credit* assignment factor (see `SynCaSend` and `SynCaRecv` below) is updated with a smoothing factor of `1/SynTau` (1/30 msec) which defines the time window over which pre * post synaptic activity interacts in updating the synaptic-level trace:

 * `CaSyn += (SpikeG * Spike - CaSyn) / SynTau`